10 Practical Ways To Make A Narcissist Respect You

 If you find they are constantly finding faults with you, and showing you down, handle them with a strict “No.”

-Find out why and you must learn to say “No” more often.
+Find out how to say “No” more often.

 1. Can a narcissist ever respect you?

-Narcissists cannot really treat anyone with genuine respect or authentic appreciation.
+Narcissists cannot treat anyone with genuine respect or authentic appreciation.
 Their respect is only for the times it benefits them.
-Their lack of honesty makes it difficult to feel good about the good words they say about us.

 2. How to make a narcissist not disrespect you?

-Address Them Respectfully: Use proper terms and avoid dismissive language like ‘my narc.’
+Address Them Respectfully: Use proper terms/names, and avoid dismissive language like ‘my narc.’

 Communicate Intentionally: When talking to a narcissist, be thoughtful about the words and tone you use.
 Don’t say: “You’re wrong about that, and I can’t believe you would think that way.”
 Say, “I have a different perspective on this issue.
 We can discuss it later when I gather more details on it?”